MasFlam/MoneroChad/README.md

 # MoneroChad Discord Bot
 MoneroChad is a Discord bot that provides Monero and cryptocurrency related commands.
 It used to be written in Java and JDA, but has been rewritten to Python and discord.py for performance (memory consumption) reasons.
-It has been running since April 2022 on one of the Monero-focused Discord servers.
+The old java code sits on the `old-java` branch of this repository.
+MoneroChad has been running on one of the Monero-focused Discord servers since April 2022.

 ### License